 If your company isn’t Apple or Amazon, though, digital transformation can be daunting.
 You know you need to get there, and you might be on your way, but the journey can feel intrusive to normal business activities.
 It doesn’t have to though.
 Chances are you’ve already started your journey.

 And, as with many business and IT projects; getting there can be as simple as breaking the process down into smaller projects.
 To that end, let’s consider a three-step approach to increasing the value of your data, especially data stored in Oracle® databases.

 Step 1: Operational Data

-Pretty much every company has and is already using operational data to track and use information or to process transactions.
-Operational data is the structured data about your workforce, direct competitors, creditors, suppliers, and customers often stored in relational Oracle databases.
+Pretty much every company has and is already using operational ino to track and use information or to process transactions.
+Operational data is the structured info about your workforce, direct competitors, creditors, suppliers, and customers often stored in relational Oracle databases.
 Congratulations!
 You’re already on your way to increasing data value.

 Step 2: Modern Data Warehousing